Scholarships & Grants

 Discover Defiance Grant, $1,000

-Offered to first-year, first-time students who visit either in person or virtually.
+Offered to first-year, first-time and transfer students who visit in person.
+Deadline

 NW Ohio Residential Grant, $2,000